thanos-io/thanos/docs/proposals-done/201812-thanos-remote-receive.md

 ]
 ```

-To start, exact matches of tenant IDs will be used to distribute requests to receive endpoints.
+Hashrings are processed in the order they are defined in the configuration.
+Exact matches of tenant IDs will be used to distribute requests to receive endpoints in the first matching hashring.
+If a hashring specifies no explicit tenants, then any tenant is considered a valid match; this allows for a cluster to provide soft tenancy.
 Should it be necessary, more sophisticated mechanisms can be added later.
-When a request is received, the tenant specified in the request is tested against the configured allowed tenants for each hashring until an exact match is found.
-If a hashring specifies no explicit tenants, then any tenant is considered a valid match; this allows for a cluster to provide soft-tenancy.
-Requests whose tenant ID matches no other hashring explicitly, will automatically land in this soft tenancy hashring.
+When a request is received, the tenant specified in the request is tested against the configured allowed tenants for each hashring until an exact match or until a soft tenant is found.
 If no matching hashring is found and no soft tenancy is configured, the receiver responds with an error.

 ```
                                   Soft tenant hashring